-The standard finish for any of the carbon fiber Superlight Harps™ is Classic Black, which is a shiny, high-gloss finish.
-The surface is very smooth to the touch, and from a distance of 4–5 feet or more the harp appears black, but up close you can see the distinctive carbon fiber material itself, which looks like black herringbone.
-Most people find it to be a very pretty and interesting finish, and it’s definitely the most durable.
+The standard finish for all of the carbon fiber Superlight Harps™ is Classic Black, which is a shiny, high-gloss finish.
+The surface is very smooth to the touch, and from a distance of 4–5 feet or more, the harp appears black.
+Up close, under the shiny finish you can see the distinctive weave of the carbon fiber material, which looks similar to a black herringbone pattern.
+It’s a very elegant finish in its natural state, and is the most scratch resistant finish.

-We can also paint any of the Superlight Harps™ can be painted in just about any color one can imagine.
-We use a high-grade automotive finish that’s about as tough as a painted finish can be.
-There are three considerations on the painted harps that don’t apply to the Classic Black harps:
+All of the Superlight Harps™ can be painted in just about any color one can imagine.
+We use a high-grade automotive finish that is about as tough as a painted finish can be.
+There are three differences to note when considering the Painted finish versus the Classic Black finish.

-1. Because the carbon fiber material itself is so thin, the paint itself actually adds enough thickness and mass to slightly affect the sound of the painted harps, giving them a slightly more mellow tone.
-The paint also mutes the sound of the harp slightly, but these harps have such incredible volume to begin with that this is rarely an issue.
-On the tonal difference, we’ve found that some people prefer the ‘painted’ sound, while others prefer the Classic Black sound.
-Think of it as you would the same harp model made out of two different woods, and you have an idea of the difference.
-The two different types of harps would have to be right next to each other to hear the difference.
+Because the carbon fiber material is so thin, the paint adds enough thickness and mass to affect the sound of the painted harps, giving them a slightly more mellow tone.
+The paint also mutes the sound of the harp slightly; however, these harps have such incredible volume to begin with that this is barely detectible.
+As to the tonal difference—some harpists prefer the sound of the Painted finish harp, while others prefer the tone of the Classic Black finish.
+Think of it like the same harp model made out of two different woods, and you have an idea of the difference.
+The Classic Black and painted finish harps would have to be right next to each other to hear the difference.
 You can try and hear the difference by checking out the recordings on the Carbon Fiber vs. Wood Harp page and viewing the answers.

-2. The painted harps are more susceptible to scratching and chipping than the Classic Black harps.
-Basically, anything that would hurt your nice, shiny new car would do the same to a painted Superlight Harp.
+The painted harps are somewhat susceptible to scratching and chipping.
+Basically, anything that would hurt your nice, shiny new car would do the same to a painted Superlight Harp™.
 The painted harps are still virtually impervious to the elements (water, heat, cold, humidity), and are similarly tuning stable.
-And even the biggest chip would only be in the paint, it wouldn’t hurt the carbon fiber base.
+And even the biggest chip would only be in the paint, and would not penetrate the carbon fiber base.

-Our painted harps do come with a bottle of touch-up paint that exactly matches the harp, including a brush in the lid.
+The painted harps come with a bottle of touch-up paint that exactly matches the harp, including a brush in the lid.
 In the event of a large chip, the touch-up paint and the harp could actually be taken in to an automotive body shop for the re-touching.
-They do a great job, and it’s very inexpensive.

-3. There is an additional charge for painting the Superlight Harps™.
-Painting carbon fiber is a surprisingly tricky procedure requiring a number of coats and lots of sanding – we have a professional do our painting for us.
-The beautiful, shiny finish looks so easy but is really a challenge to achieve.
+There is an additional charge for painting the Superlight Harps™.
+Painting carbon fiber is a surprisingly tricky procedure requiring a number of coats and sanding.
+The beautiful, shiny finish looks so easy, but is really a challenge to achieve.
 The pricing for a painted finish is found on the details page of each model or on our complete Heartland Harps Price List.

 The most complex sample: